vksdk/vk-sdk-kotlin/README.md

   - https://github.com/Kotlin/kotlinx.coroutines/issues/855

 #### Unsupported functionality
-- Attachment of a file (i.e. access to filesystem) is available only for darwin and JVM.
-Other platform implementations may be in todo.
+- Attachment of a file (i.e. access to filesystem) is available only for JS, JVM and darwin.
+The other platform implementations may be in todo.
 - Synchronous calls for `js` platform
   - https://github.com/Kotlin/kotlinx.coroutines/issues/195#issuecomment-354458878